We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 LetsGetChecked has more than 30 testing options covering a range of issues, like diabetes, thyroid levels, and sexual health.

-The company can test for 10 STIs with their convenient at-home testing.
+The company can test for 10 STIs with convenient at-home testing.

 Testing options include:

-- Complete 10 ($349): Tests for chlamydia, gonorrhea, trichomoniasis, HIV, syphilis, gardnerella, mycoplasma, ureaplasma, and herpes simplex virus I and II
+- Complete 8 ($249): tests for chlamydia, gonorrhea, trichomoniasis, HIV, syphilis, gardnerella, mycoplasma, and ureaplasma

 Best in-lab testing